Zhou Tian

 2024-2025 Orchestral Highlights

-The New York Philharmonic, Pittsburgh Symphony, Omaha Symphony, and Ann Arbor Symphony (Transcend); the Minnesota Orchestra, Melbourne Symphony, Bochumer Symphoniker, New Jersey Symphony, Juilliard Orchestra, and Eastman Symphony (Gift); the Baltimore Symphony and Guangzhou Symphony (Metropolis); the Shanghai Symphony and Toronto Symphony (Concerto for Orchestra); the China Philharmonic and Guangzhou Symphony (Violin Concerto “Night Tour”); the Portland Symphony (Flute Concerto); the Shanghai Symphony (First Sight); the Hangzhou Philharmonic (Threads, Birthday Fantasia, and Double Concerto for violin and viola); and the acclaimed Tokyo Kosei Wind Orchestra (Sinfonia).
+The New York Philharmonic, Pittsburgh Symphony, Omaha Symphony, and Ann Arbor Symphony (Transcend); the Shanghai Symphony, San Francisco Symphony, Toronto Symphony (Concerto for Orchestra); the Minnesota Orchestra, Melbourne Symphony, Bochumer Symphoniker, New Jersey Symphony, Illinois Symphony, Juilliard Orchestra, and Eastman Symphony (Gift); the Baltimore Symphony and Guangzhou Symphony (Metropolis); the China Philharmonic and Guangzhou Symphony (Violin Concerto “Night Tour”); the Portland Symphony (Flute Concerto); the Shanghai Symphony (First Sight); the Hangzhou Philharmonic (Threads, Birthday Fantasia, and Double Concerto for violin and viola); and the acclaimed Tokyo Kosei Wind Orchestra (Sinfonia).

 World Premiere: double concerto